 The solid line in NRM, with datapath represented by solid line indicates the interfaces in the NRM carrying the datapath.
 The datapath consists of multiple segments, which usually deploy different IEEE 802 PHY technologies.

-Identifiers:

-DataPath-ID

-Represents one particular datapath through the access network.
+The datapath is identified through the DataPath-ID, which represents one particular datapath instance (link) through the access network.
+A datapath can be specific to a single user session, or can be shared for multiple user sessions.

 The following entities participate in the operation of the datapath.